 technology and knowledge to make COP30 the 'turning point'

-Route to Belém platform is an initiative that combines technical expertise with new technologies and digital environments to help make COP30 in Belém, Brazil, the turning point we need to address global climate change.
+Route to Belém platform is an initiative that combines technical expertise with new technologies and digital environments to help make COP30 in Belém, Brazil, the necessary turning point to address global climate change.
 How do we do this?
 There are two strategies.
 The first uses scientific studies to strengthen discussions among COP negotiators.

 Get to know the platform